 If you’ll be walking your dog at night, go with one of the bright colors.

 - 【 LARGE DOG HARNESS 】 - ★ Measuring Neck Girth: 16.1" - 23.2", Chest Girth: 20.5" - 36" ★.
-Let us know anytime you need help in finding the right size for your lovely dog.
+Please refer to the size chart before purchasing for your lovely dog.
 Recommended Breeds: Medium to Large Dogs, such as Golden Retriever, Huskie, Labrador, Alaska, German Shepherd, Akita, etc. Please measure the size carefully before purchasing this present for your puppy.
 Make your puppy stand out with this Classic Black Harness!

 - No Pull, No Choke - Our non-pulling dog harness is specially designed with 2 metal leash rings for safer dog walks.
 Use the chest attachment clip to stop your dog from pulling on walks, perfect for dog training or dogs who tend to pull.
 The back one is great for casual walks, jogging, hiking, etc